<img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

 Back to the question: Is it worth investing in a B2B commerce portal to meet future buyers’ demands?
 The answer is – of course – yes!

 But first and foremost, you must decide when it’s the right time for your business to begin your change journey.
-The next step will then be to prepare your organisation well in advance for the change journey.
+The next step will then be to prepare your organisation well in advance.
 Skipping this important stage will mean your team won’t understand what the change means and how it will affect your organisation.

 You can read more about how to prepare your team for change by clicking here.

 Where you start and how you proceed depends on several factors, such as your business model, customer needs and existing digital infrastructure.
-We’re happy to help you find the right way to secure your business’ future with a B2B commerce portal.
+At Columbus we’re happy to help you find the right way to secure your business’ future with a B2B commerce portal.

 Topics